quicwg/base-drafts/draft-ietf-quic-qpack.md

 blocks within a stream have been fully processed.

-If an encoder receives a Header Acknowledgement instruction referring to a stream on which every header block with a non-zero Largest Reference has already been acknowledged, that MUST be treated as a connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.
+If an encoder receives a Header Acknowledgement instruction referring to a stream on which every header block with a non-zero Required Insert Count has already been acknowledged, that MUST be treated as a connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.

-When blocking references are permitted, the encoder uses acknowledgement of header blocks to update the Largest Known Received index.
+When blocking references are permitted, the encoder uses acknowledgement of header blocks to update the Known Received Count.
 If a header block was potentially blocking, the acknowledgement implies that the decoder has received all dynamic table state necessary to process the header block.
-If the Largest Reference of an acknowledged header block was greater than the encoder's current Largest Known Received index, the block's Largest Reference becomes the new Largest Known Received.
+If the Required Insert Count of an acknowledged header block was greater than the encoder's current Known Received Count, the block's Required Insert Count becomes the new Known Received Count.

 ### Stream Cancellation